DheerajMadda/test/README_Trainer.md

 ### Please read the following to understand the features provided by the Trainer: </br>

-- Model Profiling: It is always good to perform the model profiling before training to get the complexity of the model.
+- **Model Profiling:** It is always good to perform the model profiling before training to get the complexity of the model.
 It computes the Model Size, Num_Parameters, MACs, FLOPs, Inference Latency.
 It supports profiling for both devices, "cpu" and "cuda". </br>

-- Supports Model Training Types: </br>
+- **Model Training Types:** </br>

-□ Single-Input-Single-Output: The Trainer can train a model that accepts single input and produces a single output, a torch.tensor(). </br>
+□ **Single-Input-Single-Output:** The Trainer can train a model that accepts single input and produces a single output, a torch.tensor(). </br>

-□ Single-Input-Multiple-Output: The Trainer can train a model that accepts single input and produces multiple outputs, i.e tuple(torch.tensor(), torch.tensor(), ..., torch.tensor()). </br>
+□ **Single-Input-Multiple-Output:** The Trainer can train a model that accepts single input and produces multiple outputs, i.e tuple(torch.tensor(), torch.tensor(), ..., torch.tensor()). </br>

-□ Multiple-Input-Multiple-Output: The Trainer can train a model that accepts multiple inputs, i.e. torch.tensor(), torch.tensor(), ..., torch.tensor() and produces multiple outputs, i.e tuple(torch.tensor(), torch.tensor(), ..., torch.tensor()).</br>
+□ **Multiple-Input-Multiple-Output:** The Trainer can train a model that accepts multiple inputs, i.e. torch.tensor(), torch.tensor(), ..., torch.tensor() and produces multiple outputs, i.e tuple(torch.tensor(), torch.tensor(), ..., torch.tensor()).</br>

-- Learning Rate Scheduler: The trainer only supports OneCycleLR scheduler.
+- **Learning Rate Scheduler:** The trainer only supports OneCycleLR scheduler.
 It is a widely used scheduler and unlike StepLR/ MultiStepLR and many other schedulers, it updates the optimizer's learning rate over each batch.
 It is based on a 2018 paper titled "Super-Convergence: Very Fast Training of Neural Networks Using Large Learning Rates" (https://arxiv.org/abs/1708.07120) </br>

-- Metrics: The trainer supports single or multiple metric(s) by defining it as a dictionary, where key is the metric name and its value should be the metric function.
+- **Metrics:** The trainer supports single or multiple metric(s) by defining it as a dictionary, where key is the metric name and its value should be the metric function.
 It is recommended to use [torchmetrics](https://pypi.org/project/torchmetrics/) as it supports computations on "cpu" as well as "cuda". </br>

-- Callbacks: </br>
+- **Callbacks:** </br>

-□ EarlyStopping: It uses a patience (an integer value) that determines the number of times to wait after last time validation loss improved before stopping the training.
+□ **EarlyStopping:** It uses a patience (an integer value) that determines the number of times to wait after last time validation loss improved before stopping the training.
 It only works if validation dataloader is used! </br>

-□ ModelCheckpoint: It saves the checkpoint(s) (model, optimizer, scheduler) to the disk for each epoch.
+□ **ModelCheckpoint:** It saves the checkpoint(s) (model, optimizer, scheduler) to the disk for each epoch.
 It also features to only save the best checkpoint. </br>

-- Loggers: </br>
+- **Loggers:** </br>

-□ CSVLogger: It logs the hyperparameters (batch_size, epochs, optimizer, scheduler), loss and/ or metrics to a csv file. </br>
+□ **CSVLogger:** It logs the hyperparameters (batch_size, epochs, optimizer, scheduler), loss and/ or metrics to a csv file. </br>

-□ TensorBoardLogger: It logs the hyperparameters (batch_size, epochs, optimizer, scheduler), loss and/ or metrics to a tensorboard log file which then can be visualized in TensorBoard. </br>
+□ **TensorBoardLogger:** It logs the hyperparameters (batch_size, epochs, optimizer, scheduler), loss and/ or metrics to a tensorboard log file which then can be visualized in TensorBoard. </br>

-- Training Precisions: </br>
+- **Training Precisions:** </br>

 □ **FP32**: This is the default training precision (single-precision) of the Trainer.
 Range:- 1.17e-38 to 3.40e38 </br>